Fr8org/Fr8Core/Docs/ForDevelopers/Services/Notifications.md

 Generating a Notification Message
 ---------------------------------

- Terminals generate notification messages with this call:
+Notification messages coming from Terminal requests are classified under "Terminal Event" type and displayed with bolt icon on the screen.
+They can be generated with this call:

 *Url*